The MSU Parking Office is open Monday - Friday from 7:30 AM until 4:45 PM. It is located at 1120 Red Cedar Road, in the MSU Police Building.

 You may register a single vehicle or you may register two vehicles using the validator system.
 The validator system requires that the vehicle on campus must display a decal and a validator and only the one vehicle can be on campus at a time.

-If you change vehicles or have your windshield replaced, you must scrape off your permit and take the pieces of it to the Parking Office where a replacement permit may be issued for a $2 fee.
+If you change vehicles or have your windshield replaced, you must scrape off your permit and take the pieces of it to the Parking Office along with your current vehicle registration and your MSU ID card.
+A replacement permit will be issued for a $2 fee.
 Permits are not transferrable from one vehicle to another.

 Motorcycles and Mopeds